-Tune in Thursday, October 31 at 8 am ET, 5 am PT, 8 pm ET, 5 pm PT for this historic broadcast.
+Tune in today, October 31 at 7 pm PT, 10 pm ET for this historic broadcast.

 What’s Halloween and sci-fi radio without War of the Worlds?
 On Halloween, 81 years after the first broadcast on the air, the classic Mercury Theater on the Air production of H.G.
 Welles’ War of the Worlds is coming to SCIFI.radio.
-Listen for it this coming Saturday, October 31, at 5 am PDT and 10 pm PDT right after The Event Horizon (the 10 pm PDT air time preempts the regularly scheduled show in that time slot, X Minus One – we didn’t think you’d mind.)
+Listen for it today at 7pm Pacific / 10 pm Easter today, October 31.

 This landmark radio program first aired on Sunday, October 30, 1938 over the Columbia Broadcasting System radio network.
 Directed and narrated by Orson Welles, it caused widespread panic.
 Perhaps as many as a million radio listeners believed that a real Martian invasion was underway.
 Panic broke out across the country.
 In New Jersey, terrified civilians jammed highways seeking to escape the alien marauders.
 People begged police for gas masks to save them from the toxic gas and asked electric companies to turn off the power so that the Martians wouldn’t see their lights.
 One woman ran into an Indianapolis church where evening services were being held and yelled, “New York has been destroyed!
 It’s the end of the world!
 Go home and prepare to die!”